9brada6/tabs-with-posts/development.md

 - Add in manual test: Test disabled comment display align(usually, not having margin-right).
 - Add in manual testing a lot of testing, mainly including javascript things.
 - Add in Manual tests, to test the cache with various plugins.
+- Add in Manual tests, to check if query templates work.
 - Query/plugin, if a plugin from a category is not installed, then the query should say that the plugin is not installed and show an error.